ballerburg9005/wikipedia-live-telnet/README.md

 * system_text in server.cfg is unused by accident
 * currently there is a bug that sometimes causes 60% CPU utilization idle
-* in development: navigation keys don't work while the client still receives text
+* in development: navigation keys don't work instantly to interrupt while the client still receives text
 * in development: guestbook
 * in development: various other improvements